 Our profile was so well received that media outlets around the globe hurried to recreate this story, many of them simply lifting our original video and repurposing it.

-The link to our original video on BBC.com was shared more than 31 million times on Facebook alone.
-Our Facebook cut-down was viewed more than 8.3 million times and shared about 200,00 times.
+The link to our original video on BBC.com was shared more than 31 thousand times on Facebook alone.
+Our Facebook cut-down was viewed more than 8.3 million times and shared about 64,000 times, reaching more than 21 million people.
 Multiple media outlets around the world – Time, Huffington Post, Reuters and the Washington Post, to name a few – have since replicated our story.